Inc-G/Q_learning_briscola/README.md

 ## Estimate the probability of winning:

-The function this model tries to approximate is the function that sends a state-action pair (s,a) to the probability of winning if at state s we perform action a (i.e. if we play card a).
+The function the neural network tries to approximate is the function that sends a state-action pair (s,a) to the probability of winning if at state s we perform action a (i.e. if we play card a).
 Below there is what math happens under the hood.

 **TL;DR**: I use the Bellman equation with gamma = 1 and the reward being 1 if I win, 0 if I lose, 1/2 if it's a draw.